GilPB/RunCadetRun/README.md

 ## Concept

-Our approach was to build a pacman like game with our bootcamp experience as you can read in the image above, at the start we thought we could build a maze and have the game play around it but as time was short for us, unexperienced students, we settled by doing it on a open field and if we had the time by end, we would try to implement that.
+Our approach was to build a pacman like game with our bootcamp experience as you can read in the image above, at the start we thought we could build a maze and have the game play around it but as time was short for us, unexperienced students, we settled our MVP by doing it on a open field and if we had the time by end, we would try to implement that.
 The user can choose from a pool of 12 code cadets, us developers included.

 <img src="https://github.com/fredericobgoncalves/RunCadetRun/blob/master/GamePictures/Screenshot%202021-08-17%20at%2015.40.17.png" alt="menu3.png"/>